owhite/brushless_gimbal_motor/README.md

 ## I dont use the Arduino IDE

 Just not a fan.
 I'm all about command line programming.
 I really like [platformio](http://platformio.org/).
-You dont have to use it, but installing the code on the arduino will be different.
+You dont have to use it.
+You may be able to install my code in the same way as I described above.

 ## What did I do with it?